QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 Question 2 - > Filtering:

 To compute fourier transform and inverse fourier transform of an image, I have used opencv (cv2) functions.
-Full scale contrast stretch is applied on final Filtered grayscale image.
+Full scale contrast stretch is applied on final filtered grayscale image.

 Low pass filters: